modelica-3rdparty/ExternalMedia/README.md

 ## Library description

-The two main requirements are: maximizing the efficiency of the code and minimizing the amount of extra code required to use your own external code within the framework.

 The ExternalMedia library provides a framework for interfacing external codes computing fluid properties to Modelica.Media-compatible component models.
-The two main requirements are: maximizing the efficiency of the code and minimizing the amount of extra code required to use your own external code within the framework.

-The current version of the library supports pure fluids models, possibly two-phase, compliant with the Modelica.Media.Interfaces.PartialTwoPhaseMedium interface.
+The current version of the library supports pure and pseudo-pure fluids models, possibly two-phase, compliant with the Modelica.Media.Interfaces.PartialTwoPhaseMedium interface.

-The releases of the library available on the Modelica website include a pre-compiled interface to the FluidProp tool, http://www.fluidprop.com.
-FluidProp features many built-in fluid models, and can optionally be used to access the whole NIST RefProp database, thus giving easy access to a wide range of fluid models with state-of-the-art accuracy.
-Make sure you download the Modelica package corresponding to the version of Microsoft Visual Studio that you use to compile the Modelica models, in order to avoid linker errors.

-Before using the library, download and install the latest version of FluidProp from http://www.fluidprop.com.
-If you want to use the RefProp fluid models, you need to get the full version of FluidProp, which has an extra license fee.
+The library includes a pre-compiled interface to the FluidProp software, http://www.fluidprop.com, and built-in access to CoolProp, http://coolprop.org.

+As of February 2014, the library has been tested with Dymola and OpenModelica under Windows.
+Support for more tools and operating systems might be added in the future

 ## Current release